-BABICH HOUSE in Abbotsford provides semi-independent housing for youth, age 16 and up, who require a supportive and nurturing living environment.
+BABICH HOUSE in Abbotsford provides semi-independent housing for youth, aged 16 – 18, who require a supportive and nurturing living environment.
 House Parents focus on empowering and equipping youth with experience, knowledge, and relationships which encourage success.
 We believe that, with support, nurturing, respect, tolerance and love, each individual will be empowered and equipped to make positive and lasting changes.

 Youth dedicated to exiting the streets and improving their lives, thrive when they can live, work and learn together.
 Cyrus Centre’s Babich House is extremely successful at helping youth rebuild their lives.

 Often, youth who are referred to Babich House have the least amount of life skills and are not ready to live independently.

 Without families to help them, they lack basic skills such as budgeting, cooking, cleaning and goal setting.
 Many have been through repetitive cycles where they try to leave the streets, but they get overwhelmed or taken advantage of, and end up back on the streets, more desperate than before.